appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/auth-saml.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-auth0-enable-connections.png' />

 - Navigate to the "Applications" section.
 Select the relevant application, then go to the "Organizations" tab.
-Click on **"Disable Grants Now."**
+Click on **"Disable Grants Now"**.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-auth0-application-organizations1.png' />

 Choose "**Business Users**" for the type of users and select "**Prompt for Organization**" for the login flow.
-Click on "**Save Changes**."
+Click on "**Save Changes**".

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-auth0-application-organizations2.png' />